How to Make a Pool Noodle Ottoman

 In the process of taping and rounding out the base.

 Hot glue cushiony wrap (upholstery batting) around the pouf and on the top.
-Here, I folded the batting in half to make two layers for the sides.
-I hot glued both layers together before gluing them to the sides of my pouf.
+Here, I folded the batting in half to make two layers for the sides and hot-glued both layers together before gluing them to the sides.

 I also added two layers of batting to the top.
 If you have extra batting, add more to the top.
 You can’t have too much cushion there!